Stanford University: Complete Guide for International Students (2026) — Full Scholarship, SAT, CSS, Deadlines

 Pro tip: Stanford offers Restrictive Early Action (REA) — not Early Decision.
 REA is not binding, meaning you are NOT required to attend if admitted.
 However, you cannot apply early to other private universities while applying REA to Stanford (you CAN still apply early to public universities).
 REA shows strong interest and may give you a slight edge.

-- Once admitted, Stanford guarantees to meet 100% of your demonstrated need
+- Once admitted with an aid request, Stanford still meets 100% of your demonstrated need with grants — no loans

 Transfer Students#